-Who is entitled to benefit from these incentives?
-The type of incentives Incentivized performance indicator Comment granted in January 2016 were based in part on an assessment of performance during 2015.
+Who is entitled to benefit from these incentives? nertermance Comment compensation awards granted in January 2017 were based in part on an assessment of performance during 2016.
 The Company's sustainability performance (which includes climate change performance) is a factor considered in the financial compensation for members of our Sustainability Committee, as well as other employees in the business sectors involved in HCP's sustainability initiatives.
-For example, factors such as meeting an annually established emission or energy reduction target and participation in and performance on sustainability surveys and reports (e.g., CDP, GRESB) are considered when calculating incentive awards.
-Management group Recognition (non-monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target To the extent that the Company receives external recognition (e.g. USGBC LEED certification, EPA ENERGY STAR certification, NAREIT's Leader in the Light Award) for its sustainability efforts, internal acknowledgement of efforts are recognized.
-Business unit managers Monetary reward Emissions reduction target Energy reduction target The Company's current compensation program is based on three components, which are designed to be consistent with our compensation philosophy: (i) base salaries; (ii) incentive cash bonuses; and (iii) incentive long-term stock awards, including awards of restricted stock units that are subject to both performance-based and time-based vesting requirements.
+For example, factors such as meeting an annually established emission or energy reduction target and participation in and performance of sustainability surveys and reports (e.g., CDP, GRESB) are considered when calculating incentive awards.
+Additionally, 2016 sustainability goals for certain executive officers included factors such as meeting 1-2% emission, energy, water, and waste reduction targets as consideration when calculating incentive awards.
+Management group Recognition (non- monetary) Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target To the extent that the Company receives external recognition (e.g. USGBC LEED certification, EPA ENERGY STAR certification, NAREIT's Leader in the Light Award) for its sustainability efforts, internal acknowledgement of efforts are recognized.
+Business unit managers Monetary reward Emissions reduction target Energy reduction target Efficiency target The Company's current compensation program is based on three components, which are designed to be consistent with our compensation philosophy: (i) base salaries; (ii) incentive cash bonuses; and (iii) incentive long-term stock awards, including awards of restricted stock units that are subject to both performance-based and time-based vesting requirements.
 Elements of our compensation program such as annual bonuses and long-term equity incentives are designed to reward performance and provide incentives that seek to create shareholder value.
 Annual bonuses are primarily intended to incentivize employees to achieve specific strategies and operating objectives.
 For a given fiscal year, the Compensation Committee and/or our senior executives make incentive compensation decisions retrospectively for both annual and long-term incentives after the end of the year, to evaluate performance during that year.
-That is, bonus payments and long-term incentive compensation awards granted in January 2016 were based in part on an assessment of performance during 2015.
-The Company's sustainability performance (which includes climate change performance) is a factor considered in the financial compensation for members of our Sustainability Committee, as well as other employees in the business sectors involved in HCP's sustainability initiatives.
-For example, factors such as meeting an annually established emission or energy reduction target and participation in and performance on sustainability surveys and reports (e.g., CDP, GRESB) are considered when calculating
+That is, bonus payments and long-term incentive compensation awards granted in January 2017 were based in part on an assessment of